-336. Social Distinctions This course covers anthropological theories of social hierarchy and stratification.
+Prerequisite: at least one course in ANTH or WGST.
+This course fulfills the DIV II social sciences distribution requirement.
+Offered every other year.
+336 Social Distinctions This course covers anthropological theories of social hierarchy and stratification.
 Both the material and ideological bases of social distinction are examined.
 Gender, class, race, ethnicity, kinship, and slavery are some of the specific topics covered in the course.
 Prerequisite: 101.
 This course fulfills the DIV II social sciences distribution requirement.
 Offered every fall.

-345. Advanced Topics in Anthropology Courses offered on an occasional basis that cover special topics such as African women in development, theories of civilization, anthropology and demography, or anthropological genetics.
+345 Advanced Topics Anthropology Courses offered on an occasional basis that cover special topics such as African women in development, theories of civilization, anthropology and demography, or anthropological genetics.
 Prerequisite dependent upon topic.
 This course fulfills the DIV II social sciences distribution requirement.

-395. Archaeological Field Studies Application of the fundamentals of archaeological survey, excavation and the laboratory processing and cataloging of artifacts.
+395 Archaeological Field Studies Application of the fundamentals of archaeological survey, excavation and the laboratory processing and cataloging of artifacts.
 This course is cross-listed as ARCH 395.

-396. Field School in Cultural Anthropology Ethnographic field study of selected anthropological problems in Cameroon or Mexico.
+396 Field School in Cultural Anthropology

+Ethnographic field study of selected anthropological problems in Cameroon or Mexico.
 Analysis of cultural, social, economic, and environmental systems using participant observation, interview protocols, and other appropriate methodologies.
 Pre-departure workshops, six-week field study, and post-fieldwork write-up.
 Two course credits.

-Prerequisite: 240, or SOCI 240.
+Prerequisite: ANTH/SOCI 240.
 This course fulfills the DIV II social sciences distribution requirement and Comparative Civilizations graduation requirement.
 Offered in summer school only.

+400 Senior Colloquium

-400. Senior Colloquium This course is based on student independent research projects, supervised by the faculty colloquium coordinator, with special advisement from faculty colleagues.
+This course is based on student independent research projects, supervised by the faculty colloquium coordinator, with special advisement from faculty colleagues.
 Students taking the course are encouraged to build on previous fieldwork experience or to develop new, community-based projects.
 In some cases, archival research may be substituted for fieldwork.
-The course can accommodate honors projects begun with faculty mentoring and aimed at publication.Prerequisite: 240, 241.
+The course can accommodate honors projects begun with faculty mentoring and aimed at publication.

+Prerequisite: 240, 241.
 This course fulfills the DIV II social sciences distribution requirement.
 Offered every year.

+Arabic

+MINOR

+Five (5) courses

+Four Arabic language courses: two 200-level and two 300-level One 200-level Middle East Studies course

+COURSES

+101 Elementary Arabic

+An introduction to Modern Standard Arabic (MSA).
+Introduction to speaking, listening, reading and writing skills in the standard means of communication in the Arab world.

+102 Elementary Arabic

+Continued introduction to MSA with more advanced development of speaking, listening, reading and writing skills through a greater degree of interaction in the classroom.

+Prerequisite: 101.